In this article, I will be sharing my 10 easy steps on how to become a great online fitness coaching business in 2023.

 Just as with building your career and expertise as a trainer with in-person work, the same is true for building your network and social influence.

-You want to have a strong connection to your real-world fitness community before making the jump to an online platform.
+Before jumping to an online platform, you want to have a strong connection to your real-world fitness community.

 When people such as your clients and peers have experienced you positively in real life, your online market value shoots up sharply through referrals and word-of-mouth marketing.